ki14jaeh/Data-Analysis-Portfolio/20231008/README.md

+# Inverted Yield Curve and Strong Labor Market
-# U.S. 10 Year Treasury Rate
+## U.S. 10 Year Treasury Rate
 Rapid sell-off of U.S. government bonds sent yields to its highest level in 16 years.
-Yields for U.S. 10 Year Treasuries reached 4.80%, which is higher than that of the 2008 Financial Crisis.
-Federal Reserve won’t stop raising interest rates until it sees a cooling labor market.
+Yields for U.S. 10 Year Treasuries reached 4.80%, which is higher than that of the 2008 Financial Crisis, indicating fear of higher rates from the Federal Reserve.

 ```
 import yfinance as yf